SAP/abap-to-json/docs/basic.md

 * \> **ASSOC_ARRAYS** (bool, default = false) - controls how to serialize hash or sorted tables with unique keys.
 See below for details.
 * \> **ASSOC_ARRAYS_OPT** (bool, default = false) - when set, the serializer will optimize the rendering of name-value associated arrays (hash maps) in JSON
 * \> **TS_AS_ISO8601** (bool, default = false) - says serializer to output timestamps using ISO8601 format.
-* \> **NUMC_AS_STRING** (bool, default = false) - Controls the way how NUMC fields are serialized.
+* \> **NUMC_AS_STRING** (bool, default = false) - Controls the way NUMC fields are serialized.
 If set to ABAP_TRUE, NUMC fields are serialized not as integers, but as strings, with all leading zeros.
 Deserialization works compatible with both ways of NUMC serialized data.
 * \> **NAME_MAPPINGS** (table) - ABAP<->JSON Name Mapping Table
 * \> **CONVERSION_EXITS** (bool, default = false) - use DDIC conversion exits on serialize of values (performance loss!)
 * \> **FORMAT_OUTPUT** (bool, default = false) - Indent, add formatting spaces, and split into lines serialized JSON